george-asiedu/ELS-Server/src/notifications/README.md

 `NotificationLog` and never re-sends the same (template, entityId, recipient) triple twice (see Idempotency below).

+Authentication records a random browser/device ID.
+The first recognized device is registered silently; each later device gets one `AUTH_LOGIN_ALERT` email.
+Repeat logins from the same browser do not resend the alert.
+The email includes the reported browser, IP address, and UTC sign-in time.
+API clients without the device header use a user-agent/IP fingerprint and may alert again if their IP changes.

 ## Studio branding, and the super-admin context gotcha

 `currentStudioBranding()` / `currentStudioNotifyEmail()`